androiddrew/fulcrum/README.md

 ## Todos

-Flask. python application development, and my own skills have grown by leaps and bounds since the original authoring of this application.
-Below is a list of features to be implemented to modernize this application.
+Flask, python application development, and my own skills have grown by leaps and bounds since the original authoring of this application.
+Below is a list of features to be implemented to reflect these developments.

 - [x] Implement pip-tools for environment and dependency management
 - [ ] Refactor flask-script out of application and implement a Click manager